alexwethor/capstone-project/README.md

 In order to process the data in BigQuery, I first downloaded each CSV file containing bike trip data from April 2024 to March 2025.
 I stored each file in a Google Cloud Storage bucket.
 I created a dataset called bike_trips in BigQuery and uploaded each CSV file into 12 different tables in the bike_trips dataset.

 I then created a table, bike_trips_combined_data, to combine the past 12 months of bike trip history into one table.
+Here is the code I used: [Combining tables code](Combine_all_tables.sql).

 ### Data Cleaning and Manipulation
 I first checked for any duplicate rows and found none.
 I also checked if there were any duplicate ride_id entries as this should be a unique value.
 I compared the total number of ride_id entries (5,779,568) to the total number of distinct ride_id entries (5,779,357) and found there were 211 duplicates.
 I gathered which ride_ids were duplicated and then further investigated why there may be duplicate ride_id entries.
 To do so, I sampled a ride_id to see why the ride_id field was duplicated but not the entire row.